Breakthrough COVID Infections Add Even More Chaos To School's Start In 2021

 "The exposure felt like a moral failing," says Chenard.

 "Desmond was only sick for eight hours, but I spent 45 hours on notifications alone," Chenard says.
-The child's quarantine — and subsequent isolation for the rest of the family — also required both parents to juggle work and child care.
+The child's quarantine — and the rest of the family's subsequent isolation — also required both parents to juggle work and child care.
 Fortunately, neither parent caught the virus.
 Chenard feels grateful she and her husband are fully vaccinated.

 Some families are not so lucky.